SamuelM333/samuelmurillo.xyz/source/_posts/AWS-Chalice-Terraform.md

 ## Handle bigger codebases using blueprints

 Chalice has the concept of blueprints, similar to [Flask's blueprints](https://exploreflask.com/en/latest/blueprints.html).
-It is a handy way of organizing bigger projects with multiple files and namespaces.
+It is a handy way of organizing more complex projects with multiple files and namespaces.

 Read more about blueprints here https://aws.github.io/chalice/topics/blueprints.html